• Home

-2023 sees the GAA introduce the latest major change to the All-Ireland Senior Football Championship.
+2023 has seen the GAA introduce the latest major change to the All-Ireland Senior Football Championship.

-The provincial championships will be played off as usual, this year between April 8th and May 14th.
-As was the case last year, teams will then compete for the top tier Sam Maguire Cup and the second tier Tailteann Cup.
+The provincial championships were played off as usual, this year between April 8th and May 14th.
+As was the case last year, teams then competed for the top tier Sam Maguire Cup and the second tier Tailteann Cup.

 How does the new GAA All-Ireland SFC work?

-This year, a 16-team group stage has been introduced for the counties competing for Sam Maguire.
+This year, a 16-team group stage was introduced for the counties competing for Sam Maguire.
 That will be followed by preliminary quarter-finals, quarter-finals, semi-finals and then the final.

 Who qualifies for the Sam Maguire Cup?